 Disposable syringes are regularly used as final containers for aseptic products prepared within hospital units.
 SMTL offer the microbiological integrity test from the protocol developed by the NHS Pharmaceutical Quality Assurance committee.

-The principle of the test is to fill the syringe system with sterile nutritive media (usually performed by trained technicians in an aseptic pharmacy unit), the outside of the syringe is then challenged with an actively growing microorganism in order to assess container integrity.
+The principle of the test is to fill the syringe system with sterile nutritive media (performed by trained technicians in an aseptic pharmacy unit), the outside of the syringe is then challenged with an actively growing microorganism in order to assess container integrity.
 The test consists of three parts:

 - The whole immersion test where the whole syringe is submerged in broth.

-- The partial immersion test where the plunger/ barrel interface is challenge.
+- The partial immersion test where the plunger/ barrel interface is challenged.